Personal genome testing in medical education: student experiences with genotyping in the classroom

 Genome Medicine 2013, 5:24 doi:10.1186/gm428Published: 19 March 2013

 Personal genotyping may improve students' self-reported motivation and engagement with course material.
-However, consultative support different from traditional genetic counseling will be necessary to support students.
-Before incorporating personal genotyping into coursework, institutions should lead multi-disciplinary discussion to anticipate issues and incorporate teaching mechanisms that engage the ethical, legal, and social implications of personal genotyping, including addressing those found in this study, that go beyond what is offered by commercial providers.
+However, consultative support that is different from traditional genetic counseling will be necessary to support students.
+Before incorporating personal genotyping into coursework, institutions should lead multi-disciplinary discussion to anticipate issues and incorporate teaching mechanisms that engage the ethical, legal, and social implications of personal genotyping, including addressing those found in this study, to go beyond what is offered by commercial providers.